kriten-io/kriten-docs/docs/user_guide/getting_started.md

 * create a Task
 * launch a job against configured Task

-Kriten-example repo has several examples.
+Kriten-community-toolkit public repo contains simple kriten examples ("https://github.com/kriten-io/kriten-community-toolkit/tree/main/examples").
 We will be using python script hello-kriten.py.
 That script demonstrates Kriten capability to expose input parameters and secrets to the automation script at the time of execution - this script simply reads them and prints out into Stdout.
 Input parameters as supplied at the time of launching a job by a user and exposed as EXTRA_VARS json string in the running container, and secrets supplied at the time of creating a runner by the admin user and those secrets stored as kubernetes secrets and exposed to the automation script as ENV VARS & as files in /etc/secret in a running container.

 ## Login